Ashtray47/MyContactsApp/README.md

 # MyContactsApp
-A simple apps to add/edit/delete contact information.
+A simple app to add/edit/delete contact information.
 Built with react/flux.

 Run npm start on the terminal.